StemRad: StemRad MD

-Another technology of StemRad is the StemRad MD protective system, a protective suit designed for interventional radiologists and other physicians who perform medical imaging using ionizing radiation, most notable fluoroscopy.
+The StemRad MD is a protective system designed for interventional radiologists and other physicians who perform medical imaging using ionizing radiation, most notably fluoroscopy.
 This technology was designed to increase whole-body protection, particularly to the head, while providing physicians relatively free-range motion capabilities while operating.
-For ergonomic relief, the StemRad MD system uses a proprietary exoskeleton system that transfers the system's shielding weight to the floor, reducing the possibilities of musculoskeletal strain.
+For ergonomic relief, the StemRad MD system uses a proprietary exoskeleton system.

 The protective ensemble consists of four main parts: a protective apron, a protective visor, a thyroid collar, and an exoskeletal system.
 The protective apron is of bismuth-antimony bilayer composition and offers 0.5mm lead-equivalent protection with a small overlap area of 1mm in the front.
-The visor is made up of a transparent lead-acrylic material and is designed to provide full head and eye protection, areas that are many times exposed in users of standard lead aprons.
+The visor is made up of a transparent lead-acrylic material.
 It is positioned at an angle so that it blocks most of the radiation coming from underneath and allows the physician to wear unshielded prescription glasses while performing procedures.
 The thyroid collar is integrated into the protective apron component and is flush with the bottom side of the protective visor.